Design Management (FREE)

 - Deleted designs cannot be recovered but you can see them on previous designs versions.

-Designs with the same filename as an existing uploaded design will create a new version of the design, and will replace the previous version.
+Designs with the same filename as an existing uploaded design create a new version of the design, and replaces the previous version.
+Introduced in GitLab Premium 12.9, dropping a design on an existing uploaded design also creates a new version, provided the filenames are the same.

 Images on the Design Management page can be enlarged by clicking on them.
 You can navigate through designs by clicking on the navigation buttons on the top-right corner or with Left/Right keyboard buttons.